 One common cause of Nespresso leaks is the piercing plate gets a buildup of gunk and stops working properly.
-If the capsule can’t be pierces, the back pressure can cause the machine to leak.
+If the capsule can’t be pierced, the backpressure can cause the machine to leak!

 We’ve got a guide here on how to clean your Nespresso machine, which may help fix your problem!

 If you are using 3rd party coffee pods, or reusable capsules, they might not be exactly the right size for the Nespresso machines capsule mechanism.